TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [x] Fix amazon_robot_controller after pulling the latest changes (Err on the side of caution)
 - [ ] Add to blog the issues explained in CustomRobots [Issue 81](https://github.com/JdeRobot/CustomRobots/issues/81), [Issue 79](https://github.com/JdeRobot/CustomRobots/issues/79), and [Issue 93](https://github.com/JdeRobot/CustomRobots/issues/93)
 - [ ] Add to week-9 blog "The complete breakdown of the issue can be seen in scribble xx.
 For reference, the crux of the issue is in these error logs..."
+- [ ] Add blog links for each PR in first eval
+- [ ] Begin tabulating PRs for final eval

 #### Notes
+- Design decisions
+    + Foxy RADI uses several files from the noetic branch of RoboticsAcademy.
+I will commit my modifications on my fork of the RoboticsAcademy repo, instead of to the collab repo.
+      This will enable future developers to trace back the history of unchanged files.
+    + Deleted Noetic Dockerfile and pushed it too, but realized useful for version control.
+Retrieved using [this](https://stackoverflow.com/a/57486483/7589046)
+    + Using logical paths instead of absolute in shebangs as mentioned in this [StackOverflow post](https://unix.stackexchange.com/q/29608)
+    + Clean up `aws-robomaker-small-warehouse` world if time permits.
+Extremely haphazard at the moment.
+Currently uses the ros1 branch with pallets replaced in the world.
+Either don't keep it as a git sub-module or use a specific commit from the ros2 branch.
+The latter isn't possible as the pallets need to be replaced.
+Best to imbibe the world completely as a package under CustomRobots.
+- Tips
+    + Remember to `git submodule update --init --recursive`!!
+    + Re-sourcing not needed after `colcon build`
+    + `colcon build`!! after modifying world file
+- Consider
+    + Avoid the rsync mess in my Dockerfile
+    + Rviz config based window sizing can break when the browser size is small
+    + I could add timer in the utilities bar at the top
+    + The modified urdf might cause problems during slam
 - Learnt
     + "{goal}" is a blackboard variable
     + HAL: Hardware Abstraction Layer